awsdocs/amazon-cloudfront-developer-guide/doc_source/data-protection-summary.md

 Amazon CloudFront provides several options that you can use to help secure the content that it delivers:
 + Configure HTTPS connections\.
 + Configure field\-level encryption to encrypt data during transit\.
-+ Limit access to content so that only specific people, or people in a specific area, can view it\.
++ Restrict access to content so that only specific people, or people in a specific area, can view it\.

 The following topics explain the options in more detail\.